scality/metalk8s/docs/installation/introduction.rst

   In practice, this role is used in conjunction with the ``master`` and ``etcd`` roles for bootstrapping the control plane.

+In the :ref:`architecture diagrams<installation-intro-architecture>` presented
+above, each box represents a role (with the ``node-role.kubernetes.io/`` prefix omitted).

 .. _node-taints:

 Node Taints